The Campus Garden

 Connect & Cultivate Volunteer Hours

-Connect & Cultivate is our volunteer opportunity designed specifically to help student, faculty, and staff volunteers connect with one another and the environment.
-You’ll help accomplish gardening tasks, learn about sustainable agricultural practices in the Garden, and meet new friends in a relaxed, outdoor setting.
+Connect & Cultivate is a weekly volunteer opportunity designed specifically for student, faculty, and staff volunteers connect with one another and the environment.
+When you attend a C&C volunteer session, you’ll help accomplish gardening tasks, learn about sustainable agricultural practices in the garden, and meet new friends in a relaxed, outdoor setting.
 C&C volunteer sessions are a time to put your hands in the earth and unwind.

 Daily Tasks